skirmess/classic-auto-complete/ClassicAutoComplete/readme.txt

 Version 6
  * Stop leaking globals.
  * No longer use an XML file.
+ * Added classic auto complete behaviour to the Blizzard calendar.

 Version 5
  * You can now add, remove or block chars via a command line interface.